 Where will we get lunch?

 You will need to bring lunch to the worksite each day.
 You can purchase pre-made sandwiches at several restaurants around Central Park.
 Café Condesa and Sabe Rico are some of our volunteers’ favorites!
-Or you can make your own lunch.
-La Bodegona is a grocery store, about three blocks away from the Park.
-If you are staying with a host family, they may pack you a lunch.
+Or you can make your lunch.
+La Bodegona is a grocery store about three blocks away from the Park.
+If you stay with a host family, they may pack you a lunch.

 Is there drinking water on the worksite?